Well, Snerdley, you'll be interested to know that Business Insider just posted a story saying that Herman Kane has lost the Tea Party.

 And all we're talking about here is the American people and their lives being destroyed.

-That's all we're talking about, which to me is a major big thing.
+That's all we're talking about, which to me is a major, big thing.

 So that's what irritates me about it.

-Michelle Bachman looked uh look great answering the question.
+Michelle Bachman looked great answering the question.

 The very idea the question is still asked just irritates me.

-Let me take a brief time out, we'll come back and uh we will start weaving your phone calls into the Met.
+And we will start weaving your phone calls into the media.

-who was the former CEO of Fannie Mae, who was one of the people who actually got nailed, who got caught in some of the shenanigans going on over there.
+During the 2008 presidential campaign, Karen Tummelty accused McCain's campaign of playing the race card for a television ad, which criticized the connections between Senator Obama and Franklin Reigns, who was the former CEO of Fannie Mae, who was one of the people who actually got nailed, who got caught in some of the shenanigans going on over there.

-So McCain runs an ad connecting Obama to Reigns, and she does a story, and actually said Time Magazine at the time accusing the um uh McCain campaign of playing the race card.
+So McCain runs an ad connecting Obama to Reigns, and she does a story.

-You know, all about all about protecting Obama and this from the media that loved McCain.
+And this is from the media that loved McCain.

 So the hypocrisy here is what grates on me now and then.